LauraVEkris/openrowingmonitor/docs/Architecture.md

 end
 ```

 Here, *currentDt* stands for the time between the impulses of the sensor, as measured by the pigpio in 'ticks' (i.e. microseconds sinds OS start).
+The `GpioTimerService.js` is a small functional block that feeds the rest of the application.

-Key element is that clients always will filter for themselves: the rowing engine will transform *currentDt*'s into rowing metrics, and attach flags onto them in the `metricsContext` object contained in the metrics.
-This context allows clients to act upon specific relevant states, like the start of the drive, the start of a session, etc.
+Key element is that consuming functional blocks (clients) always will filter for themselves: the RowingEngine essentially transforms *currentDt*'s into useable rowing metrics, and attach flags onto them in the `metricsContext` object contained in the metrics.
+This context allows clients to act upon states that are specifically relevant to them (like the start of the drive, the start of a session, etc.), while ignoring updates that are irrelevant for them.

-We first describe the relation between these main functional components by describing the flow of the key pieces of information in more detail: the flywheel and heartrate measurements, as well as the command structure.

 ### Command flow

-All major elements (i.e the 'managers') in the application expose a `handleCommand()` function, which respond to a defined set of commands.
-These commands are explicitly restricted to user actions via the web-interface or a peripheral.
+All functional blocks have a 'manager', which expose a `handleCommand()` function, which respond to a defined set of commands.
+These commands are explicitly restricted to user actions (i.e. inputs via the web-interface or a peripheral).
 In essence, this is a user of external session control (via Bluetooth or ANT+) dictating behaviour of OpenRowingMonitor as an external trigger.
-Effects of a session-state (i.e. session start or end based on a predefined session end) should be handled via the metrics updates.
-Adittionally, effects upon a session state as a result of a comand (i.e. session ends because of a command) should also be handled via the metrics updates whenever possible.
+Effects of metrics upon a session-state (i.e. session start or end based on a predefined session end) should be handled via the metrics updates.
+Adittionally, effects upon a session state as a result of a command (i.e. session ends because of a command) should also be handled via the metrics updates whenever possible.
 These manual commands are connected as follows:

 ```mermaid
 sequenceDiagram